 Today, however, due to the world pandemic and fears regarding the coronavirus, many people are indeed asked to work from their homes.
 Although, despite the circumstances, this is a dream come true for some, many people find it somewhat difficult to adjust to the new routine and worry that changing the way they work so suddenly, might in fact affect their productivity.

 There is however a profession, which ‘specializes’ in working remotely.
-Most professional translators use their homes as the everyday offices in order to deliver services.
+Most translation service providers use their homes as the everyday offices in order to deliver services.
 Working under a lot of pressure, tight deadlines and with demanding projects means, that linguists have to be able to create a friendly working environment at their homes, and so we asked some of them to share their number 1 tip, for people who are just adjusting to working remotely.

 - Have An Organized Workstation